bsobocki/csvengine/SPECIFICATION.md

 **Output**: Sequence of records (rows), each record containing fields

 **Steps**:
-1. Read line from input: char by char (Phase 1) / chunk by chunk (Phase 2) / mapping memory (Phase 2+)
+1. **Buffering:** The engine will maintain an internal fixed-size buffer (e.g., `4KB` or `64KB`).
+It will read chunks from `std::ifstream` into this buffer to reduce system calls.
+The parser iterates over this buffer (Phase 1).
+Memory mapping will be introduced for optimization in Phase 2+.
-2. If first line is an header: store as a column names - defined by user (num of line or -1 for no_header option) with line 0 as default (Phase 1) + detected (all strings in the first line, but second line has differen data types - Phase 2+)
+2. If first line is a header: store as a column names - defined by user (num of line or -1 for no_header option) with line 0 as default (Phase 1) + detected (all strings in the first line, but second line has differen data types - Phase 2+)
 3. Split line into fields ("respecting quotes")
 4. Convert fields to requested types
 5. Return row to user